Matt-Eva/Munch/README.md

 To run Munch locally, you'll need to use json-server.
 Munch fetches data from <a href="https://www.themealdb.com/">theMealDb</a> and mimics persistence using a db.json file in conjunction with json-server.

-If you don't already have json-server installed, you can install it by running npm install -g json-server
+If you don't already have json-server installed, you can install it by running `npm install -g json-server`.